 PAHO/WHO Collaborating Center for International Nursing

 2014 marks the 20th anniversary of the PAHO/WHO Collaborating Center for International Nursing at the UAB School of Nursing.
 A PAHO/WHO Collaborating Center is a special designation given by the Pan American Health Organization (PAHO) and the World Health Organization (WHO) recognizing the School of Nursing's sustained involvement and interest in global nursing development.
 The UAB School of Nursing was first awarded this designation in 1993.
-The School was re-designated in 1997 and most recently in April 2011 for the four year term of 2011-2015, and re-designated again in 2015 for the four year term of 2015-2019.
+The School was re-designated in 1997 and then again in April 2011 for the four year term of 2011-2015, and re-designated again in 2015 for the four year term of 2015-2019.
 We are one of 10 WHO Collaborating Centers in Nursing in the United States and one of 42 in the world.
 Click here for a downloadable brochure.

 A WHO Collaborating Center participates in an international network that works toward realizing the United Nations Millenium Development Goals (MDGs) and WHO's major goal of "Health for All" by developing and sharing education and research materials that will help achieve these goals.
 As a WHO Collaborating Center, UAB's School of Nursing collaborates with nurses in other countries to develop programs to enhance nursing education, practice and research and ultimately to improve global health.
 The school also engages in programs that allow students and faculty to participate in international nursing activities.